OrchardCMS/OrchardCore/src/docs/reference/modules/Liquid/README.md

 | `Identity.Name` | `admin` | The name of the authenticated user. |
 | `Identity.Claims` |  | The claims of the authenticated user. |

 #### User Filters

 ##### has_permission filter

-checks if the User has permission clearance, optionally on a resource
+Checks if the User has permission clearance, optionally on a resource

 ```liquid
 {{ User | has_permission:"EditContent",Model.ContentItem }}
 ```

 ##### is_in_role filter

-checks if the user is in role
+Cchecks if the user is in role

 ```liquid
 {{ User | is_in_role:"Administrator" }}
 ```

 ##### has_claim filter

-checks if the user has a claim of the specified type
+Checks if the user has a claim of the specified type

 ```liquid
 {{ User | has_claim:"email_verified","true" }}
 {{ User | has_claim:"Permission","ManageSettings" }}
 ```

 ### Site